Anjali2192/scraping_dynamic_websites/README.md

 ---

-:pin: *This project is a work in progress.
+:pushpin: *This project is a work in progress.
 I'm learning step by step and keeping everything well-documented.*

 ---